lambdadog/nix-profile-declarative/README.md

 A tool for managing your Nix user profile declaratively.
-Normally one's Nix profile is managed with tools like `nix-env`, which is antithetical to the kind of beliefs which lead one to using tools like Nix and NixOS in the first place.
+Normally one's Nix profile is managed with tools like `nix-env`, which is antithetical to the kind of beliefs which lead one to using tools like Nix and NixOS in the first place, being a fundamentally imperative process rather than the declarative one that Nix and NixOS otherwise champion.

 Instead, `nix-profile-declarative` aims to have you manage your profile similar to the way you configure NixOS -- by editing the